|Work Schedule:||Full Time|

 *Higher starting salary possible depending on experience level.

-The CIA's Directorate of Intelligence (DI) seeks leadership analysts to produce assessments of foreign leaders and other key decision-makers in the political, economic, military, science and technology, social, and cultural fields.
+Leadership analysts produce assessments of foreign leaders and other key decision-makers in the political, economic, military, science and technology, social, and cultural fields.
 These assessments are prepared at the request of senior US policymakers in the executive and legislative branches to help them understand and deal with their foreign counterparts.
 Leadership analysis is distinguished by its emphasis on in-depth research and assimilation of data from many disparate sources, usually under tight time constraints, to craft a tightly-integrated written product for policymakers.
 Agency analysts are encouraged to maintain and broaden professional ties through academic study, contacts, and attendance at professional meetings.
 They may also choose to pursue additional studies in fields relevant to their areas of responsibility.
 Opportunities exist for foreign travel, language training, analytic and management training, and assignments in other offices in the Agency and throughout the US Government.

 Minimum requirements: Candidates with a bachelor's or master's degree in leadership studies or a closely related field (psychology, political psychology, organizational psychology, sociology, or anthropology) and regional expertise are strongly encouraged to apply.
 Other strong candidates will have degrees in international relations, political science, foreign area studies, history, or similar subjects.
 Minimum GPA of 3.0 on a 4-point scale is required.
 Competitive candidates typically will have higher GPAs, relevant experience, excellent analytical and research skills, strong attention to detail, and strong verbal presentation and writing skills, including the demonstrated ability to write clear and concise text.
 Foreign language proficiency and foreign area knowledge gained through study, travel, or work abroad are highly desirable.
 Coursework and research in small-group behavior and decision-making is a plus.